Chocolate Pumpkin Cakes

 This is one of those recipes that you have to really try before you can believe it.
 If you aren’t one to buy the almond flour or coconut flours online then this is a recipe made just for you!
 I enjoy these little cakes because it’s the one treat that my son actually really loves.
 We can eat it together whenever we want.
-Also it’s made with pumpkin so it’s a fantastic source of magnesium.
-It has

 No way!
 It’s so exciting.
 A flourless chocolate cake that doesn’t require major baking skills with ingredients you can buy at any store that has an actual vegetable in it.
 Unbelievable!
 I will make you a believer today.

 The batter is so fluffy and very light in color.
 You can use any nut butter you want with this.
 The original recipe (the link is no longer available) called for almond butter instead of peanut butter.
 If you are going to make this for your kids though, or any picky eater, I would make it with the sort of nut butter they are familiar with.
 My son does not like the no sugar added peanut butter I buy so I have to use Skippy All Natural.
 You can make this in a square baking pan, in donut baking pans, as mini muffins, silicone baking trays…. any way you want!

 I prefer them as donuts for the same reason I like using the donut pan for my pizza bagels.
 It gives the cakes a nice crisp bottom.
 It’s such a soft, moist, delicate cake that the crisp bottom adds nice textural contrast.
 Today I’m going to do them in a mini donut pan.
 Chocolate baby donuts, I love you!